SyedImam1998/React-Router/README.md

 ### Link State

-- Imagine a website where you see all van types and using filter you find a van and then click back to Vans button to go back where you left have those filter applied as you input.
+- Imagine a website where you see all types of vans and using filter you find a van and then click on that single van, you get navigated to that van details page there you can see back button to go back to all vans ,when you click back button go back where you left having those filter applied.

 - Or it could also be the search bar senario where you type and go through the card and when you come back to the search bar your data is lost what you hae typed.